over55/workery-django/DEVELOPER_NOTES.md

-pip install django-filter                 # A generic system for filtering Django QuerySets based on user selections. pip install django-money                  # Money fields for django forms and models. pip install django-phonenumber-field      # Telephone field using Google's libphonenumber
+pip install django-filter                 # A generic system for filtering Django QuerySets based on user selections. pip install django-money                  # Money fields for django forms and models. pip install django-phonenumber-field      # Telephone field using Google's libphonenumber pip install raven --upgrade               # entry is cross-platform application monitoring, with a focus on error reporting.

 #TODO: IMPLEMENT...
 pip install dateutil                      # Useful extensions to the standard Python datetime features